Kid (Pretenders song)

-"Kid" is a song written by Chrissie Hynde that was released on the Pretenders 1980 debut album Pretenders.
+"Kid" is a song written by Chrissie Hynde that was released on the Pretenders' 1979 album Pretenders.
 Hynde wrote the song about a fictional boy discovering that his mother is a prostitute.
 The song's melodicism was attributed by guitarist James Honeyman-Scott to Hynde's growing interest in pop music.
 Honeyman-Scott wrote the song's solo, which he had designed over a couple of days.

 "Kid" was released as a single and reached number 33 in the UK.
 It has been covered by several other artists, including Everything but the Girl.

 Background

 Of the lyrics to "Kid," Hynde stated, "It's about a prostitute whose son finds out what she does for a living and this is her having a conversation with him.
 Not all songs are autobiographical."

 Guitarist James Honeyman-Scott attributed the song's melodic quality to Hynde's shift from punk to pop; he explained, "Chrissie started to like pop music, and that’s why she started writing things like 'Kid.'"
 Honeyman-Scott also assisted in arranging the song and composed the guitar solo.
 Drummer Martin Chambers said of Honeyman-Scott's solo:

 Johnny Marr of the Smiths, who cited Honeyman-Scott as an influence, often used "Kid" as a warm-up song before gigs.